emicklei/melrose/docs/install.md

 Due to increased restrictions and costs of releasing non-commercial packages for the Apple Mac OSX and Microsoft Windows plaform, I can only provide unsigned packages for Apple Mac OSX.

-Contact me if you want a commercial, signed and supported version.

 ### Mac OSX

 [Using Melrōse with Apple Garageband](https://emicklei.github.io/melrose/garageband.html).

+Contact me if you want a commercial, signed and supported version.

+## Install Melrōse plugin for the free Visual Studio Code editor

+You can install the extension directly from your running Visual Studio Code Editor or by going to the [Marketplace published package](https://marketplace.visualstudio.com/items?itemName=EMicklei.melrose-for-vscode)

 ## Install from source